Med-CORDEX/med-cordex.github.io/_workshops/6th-med-cordex-workshop.md

 date_end: 2019-11-29
 location: Toulouse, France
 ---
 Since 2009, the Med-CORDEX initiative ([www.medcordex.eu](https://www.medcordex.eu)) proposed a unique framework where the research community makes use of high-resolution regional atmospheric, land surface, river and oceanic climate models as well as fully-coupled Regional Climate System Models (RCSM) for increasing the reliability of past and future regional climate information and understanding the processes that are responsible for the Mediterranean climate variability and trends.

 The 6th Med-CORDEX workshop was held from November 25 to 29, 2019 in Toulouse (France).

 More information about Med-CORDEX can be found [here](https://www.medcordex.eu/).

-The workshop is endorsed by CORDEX, MISTRALS, EUCP, Med-CLIVAR, CLIMERI and MedECC.

 The 6th Med-CORDEX workshop aimed to review the activities of the second phase of Med-CORDEX, including the so-called baseline runs performed with coupled RCSMs and the 3 CORDEX Flagship Pilot Studies (FPS) proposed by Med-CORDEX (FPS-convection, FPS-aerosol, FPS-airsea).
 Emphasis was put on: